 Critical thinking has nothing to do with what you believe and everything to do with why you believe it.
 As I repeat ad nauseam to my students (and throughout this course!), critical thinking is a method of thinking, not a set of beliefs.
 More specifically, critical thinking is a systematic method of evaluating arguments, evidence, and reasons.

 Even if there were a double italic font, I could not emphasize enough how important it is to understand that critical thinking is a systematic method.
 Our brains are hard-wired to take shortcuts in reasoning which often lead us to false beliefs and bad inferences.
 No matter how smart you are, you cannot undo the evolutionarily-derived hard-wiring of your brain.
-All of these shortcuts were evolutionarily advantageous on the Savana but it doesn’t follow that they led us to true beliefs or do now in our radically different environment.
-We can only say that they led us to believe whatever allowed our ancestors to outcompete others.
+All of these shortcuts were evolutionarily advantageous on the Savana but it doesn’t follow that they led us to true beliefs or that they do now in our radically different environment.
+We can only say that they led us to believe whatever allowed our ancestors to outcompete others at the margin.

 WELCOME TO THE RRAR!
 METHOD OF REASONING FOR THE DIGITAL AGE…

 where you will learn to become a beast of reason.
 The purpose of this course is to teach you the fundamentals of argument evaluation.
 It will also train you to recognize common errors in reasoning and rhetorical tactics that make people vulnerable to the conspiracism, science denialism, fake news, and pseudoscience that pervade the internet.

 This course is based on a simple 4 step method that can be applied to any argument once we’ve reconstructed it into premise-conclusion form (i.e., standard form).
 Once you understand the basic components, there is a worksheet you can use to help systematically evaluate any argument using the RRAR method.